1945 Sheikh Bashir rebellion: Rebellion

 On 2 July, Sheikh Bashir collected 25 of his followers in the town of Wadamago and transported them on a lorry to the vicinity of Burao, where he distributed arms to half of his followers.
 On the evening of 3 July the group entered Burao and opened fire on the police guard of the central prison in the city, which was filled with prisoners arrested for previous demonstrations.
 The group also attacked the house of the district commissioner of Burao District, Major Chambers, resulting in the death of Major Chamber's police guard.
-A party of 30 police were immediately mobilized and tasked with perusing the group.
+A party of 30 police were immediately mobilized and tasked with pursuing the group.
 Sheikh Bashir and his followers subsequently escaped to Bur Dhab, a strategic mountain south-east of Burao and north of Aynaba, where Sheikh Bashir's small unit occupied a fort and took up a defensive position in anticipation of a British counterattack.

 The British campaign against Sheikh Bashir's troops proved abortive after several defeats as his forces kept moving from place to place and avoiding any permanent location.
 No sooner had the expedition left the area, than the news traveled fast among the Somali nomads across the plain.
 The war had exposed the British administration to humiliation.
 The government came to a conclusion that another expedition against him would be useless; that they must build a railway, make roads and effectively occupy the whole of the protectorate, or else abandon the interior completely.
 The latter course was decided upon, and during the first months of 1945, the advance posts were withdrawn and the British administration confined to the coast town of Berbera.

 Sheikh Bashir settled many disputes among the tribes in the vicinity, which kept them from raiding each other.
 He was generally thought to settle disputes through the use of Islamic Sharia and gathered around him a strong following.